 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The accompanying supplementary information on pages 22 and 23 is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-Such information has not been subjected to the auditing procedures applied in the audits of the consolidated financial statements and, accordingly, we express no opinion on it.
+Such information has not been subjected to the auditing procedures applied in the audits of the consolidated financial statements and, accordingly, we do not express an opinion or provide any assurance on it.